MHS Academic Honesty Policy

 - Teach proper subject-specific citation style

-- Provide opportunities for students to practice quoting, paraphrasing, and citing
+- Teach and provide opportunities for students to practice quoting, paraphrasing, and citing

-- Provide opportunities to practice subject-specific collaboration skills
+- Teach and provide opportunities to practice subject-specific collaboration skills

-- Provide opportunities for students to proactively evaluate subject-specific sources
+- Teach and provide opportunities for students to proactively evaluate subject-specific sources

 - Design assessment that require critical thinking and the articulation of thinking

 - Model academic integrity

 - Refer all incidents of academic dishonesty to school administration